-Increasing COVID-19 Vaccination Intentions Through a Local Government Vaccination Campaign: A Field Experiment on Psychological Ownership
+Increasing COVID-19 Vaccination Intentions: A Field Experiment on Psychological Ownership

 Date Written: September 17, 2021

-With the increasing availability of life-saving vaccines protecting against the SARS-CoV-2 virus, government agencies worldwide face the challenge of promoting individual vaccine uptake.
-Encouraging citizens to contribute to the public good “herd immunity” marks an important and urgent challenge in fighting the COVID-19 pandemic.
-This study builds on the theory of psychological ownership to design a behaviorally-inspired local government vaccination campaign.
-We conducted a large-scale, cluster randomized field experiment (N=27,298 citizens nested in 6,442 addresses) delivered to citizens via an official letter of the local administration.
-The letter includes a psychological ownership intervention designed to boost citizens’ willingness to get vaccinated.
-Findings suggest adding possessive pronouns, i.e., “YOUR vaccination”, can increase vaccination willingness from 6.4% in the control letter without textual amendments to 8.9% in the treatment condition – a 2.5 percentage points difference (39%; p < .001 [95% CI=1.8%, 3.3%]).
-This successful real-world test of the psychological ownership mechanism in the COVID-19 context might be helpful to enrich information campaigns of public authorities to increase individual contributions to public goods.
+With the increasing availability of life-saving vaccines against the SARS-CoV-2 virus, government agencies face the challenge of promoting vaccine uptake.
+Thus, encouraging vaccine uptake marks an urgent policy challenge in fighting the COVID-19 pandemic.
+This study builds on the theory of psychological ownership to design a behaviorally inspired local government vaccination campaign.
+We conducted a large-scale, cluster-randomized field experiment (N = 27,298 residents nested in 6,442 addresses) delivered to all registered residents of a German municipality via an official mailing campaign.
+The campaign included a psychological ownership intervention designed to boost residents’ intentions to get vaccinated – measured through unique link clicks on a municipal website where people can schedule a COVID-19 vaccination appointment.
+Findings suggest that adding possessive pronouns (i.e., ‘YOUR vaccination’) increases vaccination intentions by 39%,

 Note: Funding: None to declare

 Declaration of Interests: None to declare